We've Got Answers.

-A deposit of $100 is needed to secure your camper’s spot at summer camp.
-The deposit is applied to your total camp fee.
-Camp fee balances are due 10 days prior to the start date of your camp session.
+When you register after April 1st, a minimum initial payment of $100 is needed to secure your camper’s spot at summer camp.
+Remaining camp fee balances are due 10 days prior to the start date of your camp session.
 To provide you some flexibility for paying your camp fee, the online registration system allows several different payment schedule options.
 For most camp programs, you can choose to:

 - Pay the entire fee when you submit your registration.

-- Pay a deposit of $100 and pay the balance of fees at a time of your choosing.
+- Pay $100 initially and pay the balance of fees at a time of your choosing.

-- Pay a deposit of $100 and pay the balance of fees in equal amounts over time.
+- Pay $100 initially and pay the balance of fees in equal amounts over time.
 The system automatically calculates and collects your payments each month.
 Your balance will be paid in full by the start of your camp session.